victorzottmann/steamdeck/README.md

     Finally, given that the application is normally loaded through port 3000, running ultrahook requires the following command: `ultrahook stripe 3000`

+- **The code was written in Ruby 2.7.2**.
+If for any reason you are unable to run the server, make sure you have this version installed.

 - Once you have everything set up, run `$ rails s` in the terminal to start the server

 - Load http://localhost:3000/ in the browser to run the app